TabularEditor/TabularEditorDocs/te3/features/pivot-grid.md

 ## Limitations and known issues

+Below is a list of known limitations and issues with Pivot Grids in Tabular Editor 3.16.0, which we are working to address in future releases:

 - Format rules (such as icon sets, data bars, etc.) are not properly persisted when saving a Pivot Grid layout as a `.te3pivot` file.
-This will be addressed in a future update.
+- The .te3pivot file does not currently store the state of the "Show empty values on columns" and "Show empty values on rows" options.
+- If you open a .te3pivot file on a model different from the one the layout was saved from, fields that do not exist in the current model will be removed from the layout.
+Hitting Save (Ctrl+S) will save the layout with the removed fields removed.
+We may change this behavior in a future release so that the .te3pivot file is not overwritten without explicit confirmation.